 I love Karaoke.
 And it’s not because I’m some great singer.
 I just love to sing.
 And when it’s done in the privacy of your home in front of the people who know you best, it’s not as scary as you might think.

-• I start off the party with a hard song and sing it badly.
+I start off the party with a hard song and sing it badly.
 Not on purpose.
 I’m really just not that good.
+Especially if I haven’t warmed up.
+And if you warm up, this really discourages people from singing karaoke, since you seem all professional about it.

-• I have 2 microphones, so I coax them into holding the other mic, or at least touch it, just to see how it feels.
+I have 2 microphones, so I coax them into holding the other mic, or at least touch it, just to see how it feels.
+Because it feels way better than a hairbrush.
+It’s heavier and more substantial.
+They don’t even have to have it anywhere near their face if they don’t want to.

 By the next Karaoke party, they’re usually singing solos.
-In fact, one person bought a Karaoke machine and hid it so his wife wouldn’t know that he had become a closet Karaoke singer.
-He hosted the first Decade Karaoke Party.
+In fact, one person secretly bought a Karaoke machine and hid it so his wife wouldn’t know that he had become a closet Karaoke singer.
+But she eventually found it and they had a good laugh about it.
+He hosted the next Decade Karaoke Party.

 If I could, I would have a Karaoke machine in my office and I would use singing as a therapy technique.
 Kind of like what Tracy Ullman did as Ally’s therapist on Ally McBeal.
-She made Ally choose a theme song, but I think it’s more important to sing in front of someone.
+She made Ally choose a theme song.
+Personally, I think it’s more important to sing in front of someone.
+There has to be some risk involved.
+Some skin in the game.
 It’s freeing to know that you can enjoy doing something without worrying about being good at it or looking foolish.
+You can just be in the moment and enjoy the act of singing.
+And dancing, if you’re really into it.
+You don’t even have to wear pants if you don’t want to.